 Jesse J. Sanchez, a pioneer of new Latinx works in musical theater and plays with music, is a nationally recognized composer, playwright, music director, and Grammy Nominated educator (2014).
-He has music directed, conducted, composed, written, taught, and performed in theater, film, and music ensembles.
+He has composed, written, music directed, taught, and performed in theater, film, and music ensembles.
 Jesse is in residence as the Producing Music Supervisor at the Oregon Shakespeare Festival, a Tony Award-winning organization that stands as one of the preeminent destinations for American regional theatre.

 As a composer, Jesse's works range from original songs, underscore instrumentals, dance arrangements, musical theater, and choral arrangements.
 He is well versed in a variety of styles including musical theater, salsa, cumbia, hip hop, classical, rock, r&b, jazz, and various world music genres.
-Jesse's compositions, orchestrations, arrangements and vocal arrangements have been performed across the U.S, including the The 24 Hour Plays, Oregon Shakespeare Festival, FOGG Theatre of San Francisco, Arizona Theatre Company, Huntington Theatre Company, Hartford Stage, Alley Theatre, Arizona State University, West Valley College, Cuesta College Jazz Festival, and the Idaho Music Educator’s Conference.
+Jesse's compositions, orchestrations, arrangements and vocal arrangements have been performed across the U.S, including the The 24 Hour Plays: Viral Monologues, Oregon Shakespeare Festival, FOGG Theatre of San Francisco, Arizona Theatre Company, Huntington Theatre Company, Hartford Stage, Alley Theatre, Arizona State University, West Valley College, Cuesta College Jazz Festival, and the Idaho Music Educator’s Conference.